eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### `balanced` global mark GC cycle

-The `balanced` policy’s global *mark* GC cycle uses a mixture of STW and concurrent operations to build a new record of object liveness across the heap for use by the partial GC cycle.
-When an allocation taxation threshold is reached, the global mark cycle is triggered.
+The `balanced` policy’s global *mark* GC cycle uses a mixture of STW and concurrent operations to build a new record of object liveness across the heap for use by the `balanced` partial GC cycle.
+The `balanced` GC runs a `balanced global mark cycle`, or a `balanced` global mark cycle increment if the global mark cycle is in progress, if the heap satisfies a low memory condition when the [allocation taxation threshold](vgclog_examples.md#balanced-examples) is reached.

 The global *mark* cycle performs a [global *mark* phase](vgclog_balancedexamples.md#mark-phase) and also triggers an associated [*sweep* phase](vgclog_balancedexamples.md#sweep-phase) within the partial GC cycle that immediately follows the end of the global *mark* cycle.

 To search for a `balanced` global mark cycle, you can search for the `type` attribute  value `global mark phase` in `<cycle-start>` and `<cycle-end>` elements.

 The global cycle is split into multiple increments, each recorded as `type="global mark phase"`.
 A global mark phase increment involves an STW subincrement, which runs a global mark operation during an STW pause, followed by a *global mark phase(GMP) work packet* subincrement.
 The`GMP work packet` subincrement involves a processing operation that runs concurrently.
 The `GMP work packet` subincrement might also use an STW pause to complete if the subincrement is interrupted by a partial or global cycle trigger.

 Splitting the global mark phase into these increments and subincrements reduces pause times by running the majority of the GC work concurrently and interleaving global mark phase increments with partial GC cycles, and, rarely, [global GC cycles](vgclog_examples.md#balanced-global-gc-cycle).

-A global *mark* GC cycle increment is triggered by an [allocation taxation threshold](vgclog_examples.md#balanced-examples).

 The following elements log the GC increments, subincrements and operations of the global *mark* GC cycle: